croisen/dotfiles/README.md

 ## GTK
-The theme used is from [grubbox-material-gtk](https://github.com/TheGreatMcPain/gruvbox-material-gtk)
+The theme used is from [grubbox-material-gtk](https://github.com/TheGreatMcPain/gruvbox-material-gtk) Another one I'm currently trying is [Gruvbox-GTK-theme](https://github.com/Fausto-Korpsvart/Gruvbox-GTK-Theme) Though both has the problem of making the title bar being white with gtk 4 apps

 ## Kitty
 The config is the default one though what I thought I didn't need, I just removed them from the config file